RobertLippai/brickset-tracker-spring-api/README.md

 ## Roadmap
 **The following features are planned to bring it closer to the original Flask application and beyond:**
 - Migrate from the in-memory database to a persistent one, like PostgreSQL.
-- Implement security using Spring Security and JWT.
 - Add more complex query endpoints (searching, filtering, etc.).
 - Connect this API to a standalone frontend application.